fheahdythdr/fflags/README.md

 then, just run it and it'll create a ClientAppSettings.json containing whatever you specified it to get.

-from there, if you want to use it, create a custom repo and upload it to there, then input the raw url pointing to your custom ClientAppSettings.json into RCO
+from there, if you want to use it, create a custom repo and upload it to there, then input the raw url pointing to your custom ClientAppSettings.json into CFO

-alternatively, input the url file:///path/to/json/file (ex. file:///C:\RCO2\custom_settings.json)
+alternatively, input the url file:///path/to/json/file (ex. file:///C:\CFO\custom_settings.json)

-find all the extra fvariables not included in ~~L8X's~~ the ClientAppSettings.json [here](https://github.com/MaximumADHD/Roblox-Client-Tracker/blob/roblox/FVariables.txt)
+find all the extra fvariables not included in the ClientAppSettings.json [here](https://github.com/MaximumADHD/Roblox-Client-Tracker/blob/roblox/FVariables.txt)